-Succulents feature plump, fleshy leaves and stems that retain moisture, similar to a cactus.
-Many succulent varieties also produce attractive flowers in season that can brighten up a small dish garden.
-Most succulent plants thrive in pots, because they require minimal watering or maintenance and they also grow slowly so rarely require repotting.
+Succulents feature plump, fleshy leaves and stems that retain moisture.
+Many succulents also produce attractive flowers in season that can brighten up a small dish garden.
+These plants thrive in containers because they require minimal watering or maintenance, and many also grow slowly, so they rarely need repotting.

-- Fill the new pot with a soil mixture formulated for cactus plants or create your own mix by combining equal parts potting soil and coarse sand or perlite.
+- Fill the new container with a soil mixture formulated for succulents, or create your own mix by mixing equal parts potting soil and coarse sand or perlite.
 Use a shallow pot, 2 inches (5 cm) wider than the width of the entire succulent arrangement, with at least one bottom drainage hole.

-- Water the potting mixture until it’s barely moist and the excess just begins to drip from the drainage hole.
+- Water the potting mixture until it is barely moist and the excess begins to drip from the drainage hole.

 - Scoop the succulents out of the old pot using the tip of a trowel or a large spoon.
-Lift the entire root system, taking care not to cut or break the smaller roots.
+Lift the entire root system, not cutting or breaking the smaller roots.

 - Arrange the succulents as desired in the new pot, spacing the plants 2 to 3 inches (5 to 7.5 cm) apart in all directions.
-Make a small hole in the mix for each plant's roots once you are satisfied with the arrangement and plant them at the same depth at which they were previously growing.
+Make a small hole in the mix for each plant's roots once you are satisfied with the arrangement, and plant them at the same depth they were previously growing.

 - Wait one week before watering the newly repotted succulents so the roots can adjust to the new soil.
 Sprinkle the soil surface lightly with water to moisten, but avoid deep watering that causes wet soil because it can result in root rot.

 Succulents only require water when the soil has dried out almost completely.
 The plants rarely require fertilizing, although they can benefit from light annual fertilization in spring.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus